Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 Step 4: Do A Hot Water Cycle Run

 Run the dishwasher on its hottest setting.
-This will rinse off any baking soda paste and allow the machine to wash the interior thoroughly without the racks and holders blocking certain areas.
+This will rinse off any baking soda paste.
+It also allows the machine to wash the interior thoroughly without the racks and holders blocking certain areas.

 Step 5: Clean The Dishwasher Interiors